Carmen Leggio

-Carmen Leggio (c.
-1927 – 2009) was an American jazz tenor saxophonist.
+Carmen Leggio (September 30, 1927 – May 17, 2009) was an American jazz tenor saxophonist.

 Career

 Leggio was born in Tarrytown, New York and died there on April 17, 2009.
 In his final years, he performed in clubs and restaurants throughout Westchester County, New York, such as the Red Hat Bistro in Irvington.
 In 2006 he recorded Three Legends Live at the Division Street Grill with Bucky Pizzarelli and Bill Crow at one of these dates.
 On April 17, 2009, he suffered a heart attack in front of his home in Tarrytown and died later that day.

 From an interview with Leggio conducted by Fred Cicetti, October 1999: